 Sexual Battery Laws in California - Penal Code 243.4 PC

-This is what the biggest things that we zero in on in these sexual battery case is to keep you out of jail and do everything possible to avoid or minimize registration requirements.
+First, being in Los Angeles County jail with any sex-related offense attached to your name is dangerous.
+And, of course, no one wants their freedom taken away from them for any period.
+The biggest thing we zero in on in these sexual battery cases is keeping you out of jail and doing everything possible to avoid or minimize registration requirements.

 The Law on Sexual Battery in California

 Sexual battery is defined by California Penal Code Section 243.4 as the touching of one's genital area, buttocks, or female breasts, better known as a person's intimate parts, without consent.

 Sometimes people accidentally touch other people inappropriately and do not mean anything sexual.
 Other times it is clear from the surrounding circumstances that the person charged is guilty, and the only question is, what should their punishment be and what should the damage be to their reputation.
 The key is that if the defense can prove the touching was an accident, this is the makings of a reason for the crime of sexual battery.

 See related: When is Sexual Assault a Criminal or Civil Case?

 The crime of sexual battery is considered a wobbler meaning that it may be charged as a misdemeanor or a felony depending on the circumstances.
 Still, in either case, PC 290 mandatory sex offender registration would be imposed if convicted.